 Rates are quoted per person sharing and are subject to change without prior notice.
 Rates include government taxes, where applicable.

 If taxes increase, we reserve the right to increase the rate accordingly.
 Children 12 years and older are welcome to join at the standard rate.

 Accommodation, all meals and snacks, soft drinks, tea and coffee, professional trails guide and tracker, full day walking safari and evening game drive, transfers between Lamai gate and the camp.

-Overall rating: "Moderate".
+Overall rating of Kruger Wilderness Trails: "Moderate".
 You do not need to be ultra-fit but if you should be able to walk between 13 and 20 km per day.
 The route takes you along paths, tracks and through the veld.
 See Walking grades for more details about "Moderate" rating.

 The walking safari is in the Greater Kruger Park, situated between Hoedspruit and Phalaborwa in Limpopo Province.
 It is an 8000 hectare private game reserve, which shares open borders with the Kruger National Park.
 The Olifants River courses through the reserve, while prominent mountainous ridges and boulder koppies characterise the terrain, making it an incredibly diverse and interesting region to explore on foot.